Skip to main content

 Refrigeration is the cooling of a body to slow decomposition while arrangements are made.
 It is a common alternative to embalming when only a short delay is needed, and many funeral homes offer it instead of or before embalming.

-Holding a body in refrigeration preserves it for a limited time without chemicals, which suits families planning a quick service, a direct cremation, or an immediate burial.
+Holding a body in refrigeration preserves it for a limited time without chemicals, which suits families planning a quick service, a direct cremation, an immediate burial, or a green burial that avoids embalming fluids.
+Funeral homes typically use a dedicated cold room; at home, families may use dry ice or cooling techniques for short periods.

-Some jurisdictions require either refrigeration or embalming if final disposition is delayed beyond a set number of hours, but rules vary.
-Refrigeration is frequently the lower-cost choice.
+Some states require either refrigeration or embalming once final disposition is delayed beyond a set number of hours, but the threshold and the rule vary by jurisdiction, and for a prompt cremation or burial neither may be necessary.
+Refrigeration is frequently the lower-cost choice and, unlike embalming, requires no chemical treatment of the body.

 See also